-Man, has it been cold outside recently.
-With temperatures dropping well below zero in the past few weeks, residents in the Chicagoland area are facing major threats to home safety with frozen and burst pipes.
+Man, has it been cold outside recently?
+With temperatures dropping well below zero recently, residents in the Chicagoland area are facing significant threats to home safety with frozen and burst pipes.
 When temperatures fall below zero degrees, pipes are incredibly vulnerable and cause incredible home damage.
 Since they can quickly turn into a very expensive problem for homeowners, the professionals at ServiceMaster Restoration by Simons have created this guide to give you a crash course in Pipe Freezing 101.
 Read on to learn how to prevent pipes from freezing, how to thaw pipes if they do freeze, and what to do if frozen pipes end up bursting and causing vast water damage to your home.
+But if you already have a frozen & burst pipe, stop reading and call us for Frozen & Burst Pipe Damage Restoration

 Once you’ve determined what pipes may be susceptible to freezing, you will want to take action to protect those pipes when temperatures plummet: